chadeddington/lazy-img/README.md

 # lazy-img

-An element providing a starting point for your own reusable Polymer elements.
+An element that allows you to lazy load images as they come into view.

 ## Dependencies